 Purdue civil engineers are highly sought as many are the top leaders in the profession throughout the world.
 Our students are recruited and graduates are widely regarded as having the best work ethic in the country.

-Specialty Groups.
-New technology and industry's demand for design, team experiences and interdisciplinary research evolves education and discovery.
-The Lyles School of Civil Engineering leads in educational discovery with nine academic engineering specialty groups, architectural engineering, construction engineering, environmental engineering, geomatics engineering, geotechnical engineering, hydraulic and hydrologic engineering, materials engineering, structural engineering, and transportation engineering.
+New technology as well as industry's demand for design, team experiences and interdisciplinary research evolves education and discovery.
+The Lyles School of Civil Engineering leads in educational discovery with nine academic engineering specialty groups: architectural engineering, construction engineering, environmental engineering, geomatics engineering, geotechnical engineering, hydraulic and hydrologic engineering, materials engineering, structural engineering, and transportation engineering.

-Degrees and Programs.
 Incoming students are admitted to the First-Year Engineering Program, which provides a plan of study to all freshman engineering students.
-After satisfactory completion of the Freshmen Engineering Program requirements, students may enter the Lyles School of Civil Engineering to pursue a Bachelor of Science in Civil Engineering (B.S.C.E.).
-To enhance your learning experience you may choose to Study Abroad or participate in the CE Honors Program.
+After satisfactory completion of the Freshmen Engineering Program requirements, students may enter the Lyles School of Civil Engineering to pursue a Bachelor of Science in Civil Engineering (BSCE).
+To enhance your learning experience you may choose to study abroad or participate in the CE Honors Program.

 The Bachelor of Science in Civil Engineering degree program is accredited by the Engineering Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012 – telephone: (410) 347-7700, www.abet.org.